The Pandemic's Effect on Providers

 The Michigan Department of Education has created supports and flexibility for child care programs, so that child care programs can focus on stabilizing their businesses, providing high-quality care, and managing day-to-day operations.

 Three phases of supports will be applied to extend Star ratings and to restore ratings that were lost or lowered since the first set of extensions were enacted through June 2020.
 Supplemental subsidy payments will be paid to providers who billed and are eligible for Phase 2 or Phase 3 supports.
 Child care providers do not need to take any action.
 Updates to ratings and supplemental payments will be applied automatically.

 As of April 30, 2021, programs with a current rating, that are eligible to continue participation, will have their rating expiration extended 1 year from the prior expiration date.

-As of April 30, 2021, currently rated programs that earned a lower rating between June 29, 2020 and April 30, 2021 will have their prior rating restored.
+As of June 23, 2021, currently rated programs that earned a lower rating between June 29, 2020 and April 30, 2021 had their prior rating restored in STARS.
 For programs that experienced a period where their rating was lost or lowered, but is back at the same rating as before the pandemic, a supplemental subsidy payment will be issued, no updates will be made in the STARS platform.